vinej/react-remux/README.md

-# inferno-mobx-remux-starter
+# ReMux

-Welcome to Inferno Mobx ReMux Starter
+Welcome to ReMux

-The boilerplate give you a minimum example to use Inferno with Mobx with the ES6 syntax

-Also, you have the minimum implementation of the 'ReMux' flux pattern
+The boilerplate give you a minimum example to use Mobx with the ES6 syntax and the 'ReMux' flux pattern
 * ReMux stand for : **Re**solver **M**obx Fl**ux** pattern

 With 'ReMux' you have a very simple way to implement the following pattern